Patch-Based Binary Segmentation

 )

-print("Configuration saved to patch_config.pkl")
+print("Configuration saved to patch_config.json")

 Evaluate on validation set